District 5050 Rotary Youth Exchange

 Youth Exchange Officer (YEO)

-The Club President appoints the club's Youth Exchange Officer (YEO).
-The president also oversees the selection of the club committee and supports the club’s Youth Exchange activities.
+The Club President of Rotary Rye appoints the club's Youth Exchange Officer (YEO).
+The president also oversees the selection of the club committee and supports Rotary Rye’s Youth Exchange activities.

 Youth Exchange Officer (YEO)